MicrosoftDocs/appcenter-docs/docs/gdpr/diagnostics-export.md

 # Exporting Diagnostics Data

 This article walks you through how to export data per your user request.
-In order to export data, you have two options:
+To export data, you have two options:

 1. Use Azure Blob Storage
 2. Call our APIs for specific crash/error information